 Here’s an interesting Thanksgiving fact to share with dinner guests: Roosevelt didn’t change the holiday’s date simply to create consistency, though that was certainly a factor.
 He also reasoned that the change slightly lengthened the holiday season, which was good for the economy.

 He appears to have been correct, and the economic explanation makes even more sense these days.
-Black Friday, the day after Thanksgiving, is the largest shopping day in America as we prepare for Christmas, Hanukkah, and the winter gift-giving holidays.
+Black Friday, the day after Thanksgiving, is the biggest shopping day in America, when we prepare for Christmas, Hanukkah and the winter gift-giving holidays.
 It’s such a big spending season that some stores open on Thanksgiving and restaurants open on Thanksgiving.

 Do other countries celebrate Thanksgiving?